 Hallam's games industry career began at Rare Ltd., where he designed the operating system for their early 90s proprietary arcade hardware, "The Razz Board."
-He also either programmed or co-programmed a number of games for the Nintendo Entertainment System, including One On One
+He also either programmed or co-programmed a number of games for the Nintendo Entertainment System, including One On One, Time Lord, Marble Madness and Pinbot.

 The following Media Consumption responses came to Gamasutra via email: